checkpoint-restore/criu/CONTRIBUTING.md

 ### Compile

 First, you need to install compile-time dependencies.
 Check [Installation dependencies](https://criu.org/Installation#Dependencies) for more info.
+Alternatively, you can use the Nix flake to set up a development environment by running `nix develop`.

 To compile CRIU, run: